 Ristorante La Brace is famed for its romantic yet family-friendly atmosphere and excellent service whilst Locanda del Marinaio comes highly recommended and offers al fresco dining in the cobbled streets outside.

 With Cefalu as the base for your holiday, you can take advantage of many of the attractions of central Sicily and the north coast.
 Here at Sicily4U we have a range of self-catered villas that allow you to enjoy all the comforts of home whilst experiencing Sicilian life as a local.

-From villas with mountain views and private swimming pools to centrally located apartments just a stone’s throw from the sandy beachfront, we are confident we can help you find your dream holiday home.
+From villas with sea views and private swimming pools and lush gardensor beachfront villas only a stone throw from the sandy beach, we are confident we can help you find your dream holiday home.

 Flights to Cefalu are best booked to Palermo, an hour’s drive away.
 Direct flights connect Palermo with international airports as well as those from mainland Italy.
 Buses and an hourly train connect Palermo with Cefalu – driving is not recommended unless you have organised this in advance and noted the parking information for your accommodation.
 We are happy to assist with car rental advice prior to and during your stay in Cefalu – see our getting around Sicily section for more details.